MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Summary

 \item Focusing on the isolated LAEs, we do not detect any significant dependence of the absorption on the luminosity (Fig.~\ref{fig:lumdependence}), full width at half maximum (Fig.~\ref{fig:fwhmdependence}), or equivalent width (Fig.~\ref{fig:ewdependence}) of the \lya\ emission line when we compare subsamples that differ by factors of $\approx 3$, 1.5, and 2 in $L$(\lya), FWHM, and $EW_0$, respectively.

 \item The \HI\ absorption at $\lesssim 100\,\text{km}\,\text{s}^{-1}$ from the LAE increases with the SFR, but the \CIV\ absorption does not show any trend with SFR (Figs.~\ref{fig:flux_sfrdependence} and \ref{fig:tau_sfrdependence}).
 Using simple velocity/time-scale arguments we conclude that the enhanced \HI\ absorption seen for the high-SFR subsample cannot be due to the material entrained by SFR-driven winds.
 Instead, we favor a scenario in which galaxies surrounded by more cool neutral gas, either because the galaxies are more massive or because the \HI\ fraction is relatively high in their environments, tend to have higher SFRs owing to the readily available fuel for star formation.
+We do not see any significant trend with SFR for the isolated LAEs, but this may owe to the smaller number of isolated high-SFR LAEs reducing the dynamic range in SFR.
+Nevertheless, this does suggest the possibility that the trend seen in the full sample may be partly driven by the underlying environmental dependence.

 \item Direct comparison of the excess optical depth profiles as a function of velocity for impact parameters of 40--180 pkpc with those of $z\approx 2.3$ LBGs shows that the environments of LBGs are more enhanced in \HI\ than is the case for our LAEs (Fig.~\ref{fig:LBGvsLAE}).
 We argue that the order of magnitude higher SFRs and halo masses of the LBGs are the most likely cause for the enhanced \HI\ absorption.
 However, no significant differences are found for \CIV.